Individual Health Insurance

 HMO plans are more restrictive than PPO’s and HMO-POS plans.
 You are usually required to select a primary care physician, who manages all aspects of your healthcare.
 The primary care physician must be a member of the HMO, so you may need to switch doctors.
 To see a specialist, you are usually required to see your primary care physician first to obtain a referral.

 The major advantage of an HMO is generally lower cost.
 Premiums (if there is one) co-payments, or co-insurances are typically very low, or cost free and are usually lower when compared to other types of plans.
-Most Plans offered on HealthCare.gov are HMO plans.
+Most plans under the Affordable Care Act (also known as Obama Care) on healthcare.gov are HMO plans.

 EPO (Exclusive Provider Organization)